gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 | General caution      		| No entry				 				|
 | Keep right			| Keep right      							|

 The model only did 3 correct guess out of 5.
+This accuracy of 60% on the captured images is lower than the 93% on the testing set, meaning that we are potentially overfitting.

-This is potentially linked to a bad histogram equalization.
+The source of the difference can come a bad histogram equalization.
 It can also be linked to the fact that in both images, the sign is smaller and higher in the image.

 ![alt text][loaded]